z1bbo/xdedupe/README.md

 Once you scroll by a tweet, it gets stored as seen in indexedDb, i.e. locally on your browser.
 Then it minifies all tweets that you have already seen, everywhere below your current scroll position.
 One exception: The top tweet on the `/{user}/status/{id}` page doesn't get hidden.

-Clicking on a minified tweet will restore it to the orignal tweet, and this tweet will not be re-hidden for this session.
+Clicking on a minified tweet will restore it to the original tweet, and this tweet will not be re-hidden for this session.

 If you have any questions/issues, please feel free to contact me or create an issue/PR etc.!